 The NIS Directive is an opportunity for businesses to adapt their security and minimise the risks caused by a cyber attack on the society.

 The implementation of the NIS Directive faces several challenges.
-There is currently a low awareness on the directive, a lack of clarity on the minimum security measures, and several EU Member States are still working on its implementation.
+There is currently a low awareness on the directive, a lack of clarity on the organisational and technical security measures, and several EU Member States are still working on its implementation.

 Cetome helps you identify your security requirements to comply with the NIS Directive